This post covers how to visit the Horse Guard Parade for free, see the Changing of the King's Life Guards, and visit the Household Cavalry Museum.

 The Colonel’s Review

-- Approximately one week before the event, sometimes conducted by His Royal Highness The Duke of York!
+- Approximately one week before the event, sometimes conducted by His Royal Highness The Prince of Wales!

 - Tickets: £10.00 for seats, £2.00 for standing

 - Purchase tickets here.

 NOTE: Dress codes are enforced for both rehearsals as well as Trooping the Colour so ensure you’re following protocol when you plan your outfits!

 If you’re keen to know more about the Household Cavalry, consider a visit to their excellent museum.
 It is just one of London's many military museums.